Defining Go Modules

 To start, it suffices to create a repository

-and tag a commit, using a semver-formatted tag like v0.1.0
+and tag a commit, using a semver-formatted tag like v0.1.0.

-is required, and having three numbers is also required.
+The leading v is required, and having three numbers is also required.

-itself accepts shorthands like v0.1
+Although vgo itself accepts shorthands like v0.1 on the command

-line, the canonical form v0.1.0
+line, the canonical form v0.1.0 must be used

 in repository tags, to avoid ambiguity.